Pandora (TV series)

 Pandora is an American science fiction television series that aired on The CW.
 The series premiered on July 16, 2019.
-It consisted of two seasons of 23 episodes, airing its final episode on December 13, 2020.
+It consisted of two seasons, for a total of 23 episodes.
+The final episode aired on December 13, 2020.

 Premise

 Pandora is a sci-fi action series about a young woman named Jax who survives an attack on the New Portland colony.
 She loses her parents in the attack and decides to investigate on her own after the official investigation ends without conclusion.
 Jax returns to Earth and enrolls at the Space Training Academy, where she makes new friends who assist her in her adventures and enemies who are after her secret.